gibranlp/QARSlp/README.md

 # Backends

-You can select different backends trough a Rofi widget using the same wallpaper, the backends available are Wal(Pywal default), Colorz, Colorthief and Haishoku.
+You can select different backends trough a Rofi widget using the same wallpaper, the backends available are Wal, Colorz, Colorthief and Haishoku.

 ![Backends](/screenshots/bckends.gif)